tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-python/connecting-to-postgres-with-python.md

 You can always create a new cursor object after closing an existing cursor object.

-Here’s the full code sample-
+Here’s the full code sample:

 ```
 # Importing library